maker0101/Todoist_Clone/README.md

 - Create an empty `.env.local` file in the root directory, copy `.env.local.example` contents into it, and fill `XXX` placeholders with your Firebase project credentials.
 - `npm install`
 - `npm start`
-- App should now be running on `http://localhost:3000/`.
+- The app should now be running on `http://localhost:3000/`.

 ## Shortcomings